ArtemkaKun/Chest/README.md

 "Chest" is a program, created in Golang, that allows administrators to back up their Minecraft servers automatically.

 ## What the Chest can do?
-✅ Automatically stop the Minecraft server
+✅ Automatically stop the Minecraft server (only when you use *screen* tool for run your server)

 ✅ Pack server files to .7z archive (actually it pack it to .tar archive and then to .7z)

 ✅ Upload a backup archive to Google Drive

-✅ Automatically start the Minecraft server
+✅ Automatically start the Minecraft server (only when you use *screen* tool for run your server)

 ✅ Delete old backup archives from Google Drive